|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Today’s sermon tied the Collect, Epistle and Gospel together and is partly contained in the forewords above.

-Today we consider The Law and how it failed to solve the problems of the people it was designed to help and think about how getting around technicalities is different than doing what is right.
+Today we talk consider The Law and how it failed to solve the problems of the people it was designed to help and think about how getting around technicalities is different than doing what is right.

 Consider the words of the Collect, “…give unto us the increase of faith, hope, and charity; and, that we may obtain that which thou dost promise, make us to love that which thou dost command …”